Reviews You Can Rely On

 Cleaning Performance

-For both tests, we did notice that more attention was paid to perimeters than to the center of each space.
+For both tests, we noticed that more attention was paid to the perimeters than to the centers of each space.
 Several passes make all the difference for robot vacuums, and the extra time spent edging made for great results.
 The 11S hugged the walls, skirting deftly within a half inch consistently, and allowing the spinning edge brush to do an effective job.

 The onboard dust bin is a respectable 0.6L, so even though this budget model doesn't have an auto-emptying dock, you won't need to bend over and empty the bin more than every few runs.